abcorrea/powerlifted/autoresearch.md

 ## What's Been Tried

-**Current best: run 6, commit `8b350d9`** (median ≈ 59.5 s, measured clean;
+**Current best: run 10, commit `76ac380`** (median ≈ 46 s, measured clean;
-baseline was 81.2 s → ~27 % cumulative).
+baseline was 81.2 s → ~43 % cumulative).
 Stored medians drift with the
 machine — when you need the real bar, re-measure HEAD contemporaneously (see protocol below), don't trust an old stored number.

+**BREAKTHROUGH (run 10): memory LAYOUT beats memory ALLOCATION.** Run 4's "malloc-shaving is dead — tcache makes small allocs free" was only half the
+story: it tested alloc *count*, not *layout*.
+Run 10 gave a clean **21 %** by giving the Datalog grounder's per-fact heap vectors small-buffer optimization (SBO): `Arguments` (`vector<Term>`→`small_vector<Term,4>`) and `Achievers` (`vector<int>`→`small_vector<int,2>`).
+Millions of Facts each held two tiny heap buffers; inlining them removed the allocs AND the pointer-chase on every fact hash/compare/copy in the fixpoint. **The live direction is now: find hot tiny heap-vectors on a dominant path and inline them.** This is distinct from malloc-shaving — it wins on cache locality + indirection, not alloc count.

-**Where to go next (prioritized, for a resuming agent).** The cheap wins are
+**Where to go next (prioritized, for a resuming agent).**
-harvested: malloc-shaving (runs 3,4), allocation-retention (run 3), and state-independent recompute/reserve (run 7) are all confirmed DEAD — glibc tcache makes small allocs free and those recomputes weren't bottlenecks.
-The profile is now flat (~3–6 % items).
-Remaining levers, in rough value/risk
-order:
-1. **`generate_successor` copies ALL relations of the parent state** (`vector<Relation> new_relation(state.get_relations())`, each an
-   `unordered_set<GroundAtom>`) for every successor — the biggest single structural cost on the blind/successor side (~5 % + its malloc).
-A copy-on-write / shared-relation scheme would cut it but is invasive (touches DBState's value semantics, `operator==`, hash).
-Do it as a dedicated, very careful experiment; the behavior gate + 62/62 checks are your safety net.
+1. **Re-apply the saved join-path bundle** (`autoresearch-data/pending-join-path-bundle.patch`): phmap + index-store in hash_join + in-place semi-join compaction.
+It was a real but sub-floor ~4.75 % (~2.7 s absolute) against the old 57 s baseline;
+   the grounder is now 21 % faster so the suite total is ~46 s and that SAME ~2.7 s absolute is now ~5.9 % relative — much closer to the floor, plus it carries a deterministic −10 MB peak-mem win.
+Low risk (written + behavior- proven, 62/62).
+Measure on top of run 10. **DO THIS FIRST.**
+2. **GroundAtom SBO** — the successor-gen analogue of run 10. `GroundAtom =
+   std::vector<int>` (structures.h) is the element type of every relation's `unordered_set<GroundAtom,TupleHash>` and of the join `Table::tuple_t`.
+The blind/full_reducer profile is ~24 % malloc + 17 % hash_semi_join, much of it
+   tiny tuple-vector allocs.
+SBO on GroundAtom/tuple_t (e.g. `small_vector<int,
+   4>`) should cut it.
+BEHAVIOR CHECK: hash sets key on contents via TupleHash (same contents→same hash→same set iteration order→same trajectory), so SBO is storage-only — but verify TupleHash/operator== work on small_vector and that nothing depends on the exact type.
+Potentially another large win; medium risk (GroundAtom is pervasive).
+62/62 + reference gate is the net.
-2. **State packing** (`SparseStatePacker::pack_tuple` ~6 % + `get_hash64` ~3 %,
+3. **State packing** (`SparseStatePacker::pack_tuple` ~6 % + `get_hash64` ~3 %,
-   universal path): `pack_tuple` constructs+hashes a `pair<int,vector<int>>`
-   key per tuple per state, copying the tuple even on a cache hit.
-A transparent/heterogeneous phmap lookup (hash the (pred,tuple) without building the pair) would cut the copy on hits.
+   universal path): builds+hashes a `pair<int,vector<int>>` key per tuple per state, copying the tuple even on a cache hit.
+Transparent/heterogeneous phmap lookup would cut the copy on hits.
 Fiddly; maybe sub-floor.
-3. **Yannakakis `filter_static`** still re-checks every call (run 6 only deduped the linear-join generators).
-A *per-subtree* dedup that respects projection could help the heaviest config (alt-bfws1-ff-yannakakis), but note that config is largely grounder-bound, so the upside is limited.
-4. **Grounder algorithmic** (FF/hmax = 47 %+16 % of suite): the per-state
+4. **Grounder algorithmic** (FF/hmax = 47 %+16 % of suite): per-state Datalog
-   Datalog fixpoint re-adds the permanent EDB every call; any provably-safe incrementality is high reward but must not change returned heuristic values (very hard to keep behavior-identical).
+   fixpoint re-adds the permanent EDB every call; provably-safe incrementality is high reward but must not change returned heuristic values.
 Highest risk.

+NOTE: run 10 introduced a header-only **system-boost** include (`boost/container/small_vector.hpp`) — compiles with no CMake/link change because /usr/include is default-searched.
+The project otherwise vendors its deps (phmap) and avoids system deps; a clean follow-up (build hygiene, not a perf experiment) would vendor a minimal `small_vector` or declare boost in CMake.
+Flagged for the maintainer; left as-is since it's off the metric path.

 Reminder: only wins ≥ ~5 % are confirmable here — BATCH small ones or find a single ≥6 % structural change.